Machu Picchu in February

 Less risk of landslides

-However, expect wet conditions even here.
+However, expect wet conditions here as well.

 What to Pack for Machu Picchu in February